15 Types of Salamanders in New York

 The Allegheny Mountain Dusky Salamander is found in western Pennsylvania, eastern Ohio, and western Maryland.
 It can grow up to four inches long.

-In the past, this salamander was familiar, but it has now been placed on the IUCN Red List due to its decreasing numbers.
+This salamander was familiar in the past, but it has now been placed on the IUCN Red List due to its decreasing numbers.

 This salamander inhabits mountain streams and rock crevices.
-These types of salamanders in New York females lay eggs during late summer or early fall that hatch into larvae which turn into adults by April.
+These salamanders in New York females lay eggs during late summer or early fall that hatch into larvae, which turn into adults by April.

 The Allegheny Mountain Dusky Salamander feeds on amphipods, isopods, insects, spiders, small mollusks, and other arthropods.